-- 3.1 Amendment.
-Sections 1.4 Term and 4.1 Compensation of the Agreement are hereby amended in their entirety to read as follows: - 1.4 Term.
-The term of this Agreement which began on February 1, 2019 and has been extended through June 30, 2020 shall be extended and shall continue from July 1, 2020 through June 30, 2021 or when terminated as provided in Article 5. - 3.2 Compensation.
+3.1 Amendment.
+Sections 1.4 Term and 4.1 Compensation of the Agreement are hereby amended in their entirety to read as follows:

+1.4 Term.
+The term of this Agreement which began on February 1, 2019 and has been extended through June 30, 2020 shall be extended and shall continue from July 1, 2020 through June 30, 2021 or when terminated as provided in Article 5.

+3.2 Compensation.
 This is a "time and materials" based agreement.
 Consultant shall receive compensation, including authorized reimbursements, for Services rendered under this Agreement at the rates, in the amounts and at the times set forth in Exhibit D. Notwithstanding the provisions of Exhibit D, the total compensation for the period July 1, 2020 through June 30, 20201 shall not exceed Sixty Thousand (\$60,000) without written approval of VCEA.
 Extra work may be authorized, as described in the Agreement, and if authorized, will be compensated at the rates and manner set forth in this Agreement.

-- 3.4 Continuing Effect of Agreement.
+3.4 Continuing Effect of Agreement.
 Except as amended by this Amendment No. Two (2), all other provisions of the Energy Advisory Services Agreement remain in full force and effect and shall govern the actions of the parties.
-From and after the date of this Amendment No. Two (2) whenever the term "Agreement" appears in the Agreement, it shall mean the Agreement as amended by this Amendment No. Two (2). - 3.6 Severability.
+From and after the date of this Amendment No. Two (2) whenever the term "Agreement" appears in the Agreement, it shall mean the Agreement as amended by this Amendment No. Two (2).

+3.6 Severability.
 If any portion of this Amendment No. Two (2) is declared invalid, illegal, or otherwise unenforceable by a court of competent jurisdiction, the remaining provisions shall continue in full force and effect.

-of

-the IN WITNESS WHEREOF, the Parties have entered into this Amendment No. TWO (2) he day of June 2020.
-VALL EY CLEAN ENERGY ALLIANCE PACIFIC POLICY GROUP, LLP Ву: Mitch Sears Interim General Manager By: Its: Principal and Co-founder Printed Name: Mark Fenstermaker APPR ROVED AS TO FORM: Ву: Harriet Steiner VCFA Attorney
+IN WITNESS WHEREOF, the Parties have entered into this Amendment No. TWO (2) as of the day of June 2020.

+PACIFIC POLICY GROUP, LLP

+Mitch Sears Interim General Manager

+Its: Principal and Co-founder

+Printed Name: Mark Fenstermaker

+Harriet Steiner VCEA Attorney